rymdkraftverk/level1/README.md

  - Remove legacy controller code (or keep as fallback)
  - Game should not crash if controller is added after game is started

+MULTIPLAYER:

+ - Sockets should not be connected
+ - Display connected players in the debug console
+ - Display ping
+ - Debug console for server??
+ - Prompt to reconnect when connection is lost
+ - Abstract socket.io code away, map socket.io keys 1:1 with network functions
+ - shared constants between server / client
+ - Let user use async / await

  Update API docs after everything is done..